 Pediatric physiotherapists, backed by their specialized knowledge of anatomy, growth patterns, and body mechanics, can identify posture and alignment issues in children at an early stage.
 They can design an individualized therapy plan that includes exercises to strengthen the muscles responsible for maintaining good posture, thereby addressing any muscle imbalances.
 For instance, exercises might target the core muscles, which are vital for maintaining a neutral spine position, or the muscles around the shoulders and upper back, which can prevent the forward hunch often seen in children.

 Furthermore, physiotherapists can provide practical advice on ergonomic furniture that supports good posture.
 This can include recommendations for adjustable chairs and tables that keep the child’s back straight while studying or playing.
-They can also guide on maintaining proper alignment during various activities, such as how to lift and carry a backpack correctly.
+A physio can also guide on maintaining proper alignment during various activities, such as how to lift and carry a backpack correctly.

 By focusing on posture and alignment, pediatric physiotherapy helps build a strong foundation for a child’s musculoskeletal health, helping to guard against future health problems.